Zócalo/Tenochtitlan metro station

 Zócalo/Tenochtitlan metro station (Note: Estación del Metro Zócalo/Tenochtitlan.
 Mexican Spanish pronunciation: /es/.
-"Zócalo" means "Main square" in Mexican Spanish; for the etymology of "Tenochtitlan", a Nahuatl word, refer to Tenochtitlan § Etymology.) is a station of the Mexico City Metro in the historic center of the city, in the Cuauhtémoc borough.
-It is an underground station with two side platforms, serving Line 2 (the Blue Line) between Allende and Pino Suárez metro stations.
+"Zócalo" means "Main square" in Mexican Spanish; for the etymology of "Tenochtitlan", a Nahuatl word, refer to Tenochtitlan § Etymology.) is a station on the Mexico City Metro in the historic center of the city, in the Cuauhtémoc borough.
+It is an underground station with two side platforms, serving Line 2 (Blue Line) between Allende and Pino Suárez stations.

-Zócalo/Tenochtitlan metro station is located at the heart of the city's downtown, within the vicinity of the National Palace, the Metropolitan Cathedral, and the archaeological remains of Tenochtitlan's main temple, Templo Mayor, among other landmarks.
-The station's pictogram features the coat of arms of Mexico and it receives its name from the Plaza de la Constitución, commonly known as Zócalo, which is Mexico City's main square situated above the station.
+Zócalo/Tenochtitlan metro station is located in the heart of downtown Mexico City, near the National Palace, the Metropolitan Cathedral, and the archaeological remains of Tenochtitlan's main temple, the Templo Mayor, among other landmarks.
+The station's pictogram features the coat of arms of Mexico and its name derives from the Plaza de la Constitución, commonly known as Zócalo, which is Mexico City's main square situated above the station.

-The station opened on 14 September 1970 as Zócalo metro station, providing westward service toward Tacuba and eastward service toward Tasqueña.
-It was renamed in August 2021 to commemorate the 500th anniversary of the Fall of Tenochtitlan.
-The station facilities offer partial accessibility to people with disabilities as there is an elevator.
+The station opened on 14 September 1970 as Zócalo, providing westbound service toward Tacuba and eastbound service toward Tasqueña.
+It was renamed in August 2021 to commemorate the 500th anniversary of the fall of Tenochtitlan.
+The facilities offer partial accessibility to people with disabilities including an elevator.

-Inside the station, there is an Internet café, an information desk, a cultural display, a mural titled Cenefas conmemorativas del Bicentenario by Juan Carlos Garcés Botello and Jesús Cristóbal Flores Carmona, and a passageway connecting to Pino Suárez station, which features a free mini-cinema and several bookstores.
-In 2019, the station had an average daily ridership of 71,613 passengers, ranking it the tenth busiest station in the network and the third busiest of the line.
-Due to its location, the station may be closed depending on the events in the area.
+Inside the station are an Internet café, an information desk, a cultural display, a mural titled Cenefas conmemorativas del Bicentenario by Juan Carlos Garcés Botello and Jesús Cristóbal Flores Carmona, and a passageway connecting to Pino Suárez station, which features a free mini-cinema and several bookstores.
+In 2025, the station had an average daily ridership of 36,611 passenger entries, ranking it the 14th busiest station in the network.
+Due to its location, the station may be closed depending on events in the area.

 Location and layout

-The east entrance is located across from the corner of the National Palace (not pictured) and the Government Building of Mexico City (left).

-Zócalo/Tenochtitlan is an underground metro station in the colonia ("neighborhood") of Centro, otherwise known as the historic center of Mexico City.
-It is situated in the Cuauhtémoc borough and serves multiple notable landmarks, including Constitution Square (which is locally known as "Zócalo"), the National Palace, the Metropolitan Cathedral, and the archaeological remains of Tenochtitlan's main temple, Templo Mayor.
+Zócalo/Tenochtitlan is an underground metro station on Line 2 in the colonia (neighborhood) of Centro, also known as the historic center of Mexico City.
+It is located in the Cuauhtémoc borough and serves several notable landmarks, including Constitution Square (which is locally known as "Zócalo"), the National Palace, the Metropolitan Cathedral, and the archaeological remains of Tenochtitlan's main temple, the Templo Mayor.

-There are six exits.
-The first exit is located to the east, next to the National Palace and the next one is on the opposite side, serving the Zócalo.
-The third and fourth exits are on Avenida Pino Suárez, on the south side of the square.
-One is on Calle Corregidora (near the Supreme Court of Justice of the Nation building) on the southeast, while the other is near the corner of Calle Venustiano Carranza.
-The remaining two exits serve the northern part of the square: one is next to the Metropolitan Cathedral, and the other is near the National Palace, close to the corner of Calle Moneda.
+The station has six exits.
+The first is located to the east, next to the National Palace, while the second is on the opposite side, serving the Zócalo.
+The third and fourth exits are on Avenida Pino Suárez, on the south side of the square: one on Calle Corregidora (near the Supreme Court of Justice of the Nation building) to the southeast, and the other near the corner of Calle Venustiano Carranza.
+The remaining two exits serve the northern part of the square, with one next to the Metropolitan Cathedral and the other near the National Palace, close to the corner of Calle Moneda.